 Each type of route a driver can make offers a variety of different experiences.
-Different routes allow drivers to navigate diverse environments such as the scenic open highways of the Midwest, hometown roads of local communities, and even bustling cities.
-Two types of CDL driving are over the road and local.
+Different routes can allow drivers to navigate diverse environments such as the scenic open highways of the Midwest, hometown roads of local communities, and even bustling cities.
+Two types of common CDL driving are over the road and local.

 What Is Over the Road Trucking vs. Local Trucking?

 Drivers may be away from home for several nights, or even weeks at a time.
-Most commonly a CDL Class A license is required for this type of driving.
-Trucks used for over the road trucking are specially outfitted for driving long distances.
+Most commonly a CDL Class A license is needed for this type of driving.
+Trucks used for over the road trucking are usually specially outfitted for driving long distances.
 They often include a place for the driver to rest called a sleeper berth, and maybe even other amenities like a small refrigerator, television, and even a closet or drawers to store clothing and other personal items while on the road.